agusperez03/RASA_Chatbot/README.md

 Chatbot in Rasa

+Installation
 This repository is a chatbot developed in Rasa.
-It's about Netflix recomendations to see a serie or a movie.
+It's about Netflix recomendations to see a serie or a movie (in Spanish).

-Installation
 If you dont have python 3.9.12, use a virtual enviroment as Anaconda, download and install it.
 Then you need Python, currently using version 3.9.12

 Once you have both of them, get inside the terminal and create a virtual enviroment and excute, (without the ").